-Finally, even if your employer isn’t required to provide an accommodation, it doesn’t mean you shouldn’t discuss relevant modifications that would better enable you to work through treatment.
+Finally, even if your employer isn’t required to provide an accommodation, it doesn’t mean it isn't worth discussing relevant modifications that would better enable you to work through treatment.
 Often what you will need will be fairly small and inexpensive, so it’s in your employer’s interest to work with you and retain a valuable employee.

 We’ve pulled together this list of questions that may help you identify possible modifications: